vlcp197/python-blockchain/README.md

 - Proof of work goal = Discover a number that solves a problem.
 - The number must be very difficult to find but very easy to verify.

+## Consensus Algorithm:
+- The longest valid chain is Authoritative.
+In other words, the longest chain is the official and correct version of the blockchain, since it's the chain that is accepted by the majority of nodes in the network

 ## Tutorial:
 https://hackernoon.com/learn-blockchains-by-building-one-117428612f46